 1) The first point is that the encyclical is a LONG document at 184 pages.
 So if you wanted a quick summary of the main points Alexei Laushkin of the Evangelical Environmental Network produced Quotable Laudato Si ‘Praised Be’.
 Martin Davis of Cheltenham kindly sent us his extracts of the key points, at only nine pages!
 Alexei went on to give a more considered opinion in First Take on Laudato Si ‘Praised Be’

-2) The Catholic Herald gave this report: Encyclical: The planet is at breaking point, says Pope Francis
+2) The Catholic Herald gave this report: Encyclical: The planet is at breaking point, says Pope Francis (report no longer available)

 3) Although the encyclical is primarily a theological and moral document it does contain some science, and scientists have shown their approval: Pope’s Encyclical Makes Grade in Climate Science The scientists asked for their opinion included Michael Mann (of hockey stick graph fame) who said “he gets the science right”.
 Nancy Vosnidou approached the topic from a science communications angle wondering why the Pope was more successful at communicating climate change than the scientists have been!
-See: Could the Pope’s Encyclical Push Public Opinion to Tipping Point on Climate?

 4) Archbishop of Cape Town Thabo Makgoba, chair of the Anglican Communion Environmental Network, wrote a very positive response: Anglican environmental network chair welcomes Papal climate encyclical